The Exclamation Point of God’s Love

 Greg Albrecht and Brad Jersak

 Greg Albrecht: Hello everyone, this is Greg Albrecht.
 We’re going to remember and discuss our Lord’s ultimate sacrifice for us and reflect on his life, death, burial and of course the significance and meaning of his resurrection.
 Helping us with his insights and observations is Brad Jersak.
-Brad is Senior Editor of our magazines and a Christ-centered professor, speaker and author from Abbotsford, British Columbia.
+Brad is Editor of our magazines and a Christ-centered professor, speaker and author.

 Brad, in one sense it seems to me that these two events, the crucifixion and the resurrection, are the crowning jewels in God’s demonstration and revelation of his love for us.
 When I think of the resurrection specifically, I often think of it as the fulfillment of the new covenant.
 Jesus didn’t come simply to make a new covenant with us, he came to be the new covenant.
 We might think of his resurrection as the final act in the life of Christ, the final part of his three-part revelation— his death, burial and resurrection.
 And this three-part revelation is a dynamic illustration of God’s love, his very own nature.